ComplianceAsCode/content/docs/templates/template_reference.md

     -   **min_size** - the minimum recommended partition size, in bytes

--   Languages: Anaconda, OVAL, Blueprint
+-   Languages: Anaconda, OVAL, Blueprint, Kickstart

 #### mount_option
 -   Checks if a given partition is mounted with a specific option such